metrico/influxdb3-community/README.md

 <br>

-> InfluxDB: The iox project is in active development, which is why we're not producing builds yet.
+😮‍ The iox project is in active development, which is why InfluxDB is not producing builds yet...<br>

-👨‍🍳 No problem!
-Meet the _unofficial_ InfluxDB 3.0 _"iox"_ musl + docker builder
+😄 No problem!
+Meet the _unofficial_ InfluxDB 3.0 _"iox"_ musl + docker builder for early adopters

 ##### Docker
   - [x] glibc/amd64 `docker pull ghcr.io/metrico/iox:latest`